Delaware River and Bay Authority: History

-The Department was formed in 1951 as the Delaware Memorial Bridge Police Department.
+The department was formed in 1951 as the Delaware Memorial Bridge Police Department.
 After a compact between the states of Delaware and New Jersey was signed in 1962, the Delaware River and Bay Authority (DRBA) was created.
 The compact authorized the DRBA to operate the Delaware Memorial Bridge and to form its own police force.
-DRBA bridge officers were given powers of investigation, detention and arrest on the crossings, transportation or terminal facilities and other projects and the approaches thereto, owned, operated, or controlled by the DRBA.
-As a result of the compact the Delaware Memorial Bridge Police Department was renamed the Delaware River and Bay Authority Police.
+DRBA bridge officers were given powers of investigation, detention, and arrest on the crossings, transportation or terminal facilities, and other projects and the approaches thereto, owned, operated, or controlled by the DRBA.
+As a result of the compact, the Delaware Memorial Bridge Police Department was renamed the Delaware River and Bay Authority Police.

-In 1964 a ferry service between Cape May, New Jersey, and Lewes, Delaware, was begun by the DRBA.
-In April 1984 a police station was opened in Cape May establishing a security presence.
+In 1964, the DRBA began a ferry service between Cape May, New Jersey, and Lewes, Delaware.
+In April 1984, a police station was opened in Cape May, establishing a security presence.
 Another police station was opened in Lewes in January 1986.

-The Authority took over airport management and operations at Wilmington Airport following a 30-year lease agreement with New Castle County Council in May 1995 and the FAA's approval in June 1995.
+The authority took over airport management and operations at Wilmington Airport following a 30-year lease agreement with New Castle County Council in May 1995 and the FAA's approval in June 1995.
 In November 1996, the department received the Commission on Accreditation for Law Enforcement Agencies' national accreditation award.
-In November 2005, the Department was re-accredited by CALEA.
+In November 2005, the department was re-accredited by CALEA.